chauvinSimon/IV19/README.md

 |:--:|
 | *Interesting to see how the belief tracker of the POMDP maintains hypotheses about occluded pedestrian.
 Source: (Schratter et al. 2019).* |

 Let's now consider the last two elements of the POMDP formulation: the **measurement** model and the **transition** model.
-Here, both models are supposed to be known, leading to a planning problem (see the section on [Difference Learning / Planning](#difference-learning-/-planning)).
+Here, both models are supposed to be known, leading to a planning problem (see the section on [Difference Learning vs Planning](#difference-learning-vs-planning)).
 They express the **probability** of ending in an arbitrary state (resp. emitting an observation) given the selected action and the current state.

 It is not always possible to represent **directly their probability distributions**.
 A commonly used approach is to use a **generative model** instead.
 From a given state and action which, it generates a new hidden state (**transition** model) and observation (**measurement** model).